matiasvlevi/Dann/CONTRIBUTING.md

 #### Step 3

-You then need to launch the `devsetup.bat` file, this will create all the files to test your version of the Dannjs library.
+Launch the `devsetup.bat` file to create the testing files & build shortcut.
 You wont need to delete them since they are referenced in the `.gitignore` file.

 Use these newly created files to test your implementations in both nodejs and browser environments.